Global Well-Posedness of Displacement Monotone Degenerate Mean Field Games Master Equations: Introduction

 When the uniqueness of the MFG Nash equilibria does not hold, the classical well-posedness theory for the master equation breaks down in finite time and it is a great challenge to define suitable notions of weak solutions, which may help selecting specific equilibria of the game.
 In this direction it worth mentioning the recent breakthrough \cite{CecDel} which proposes a notion of weak solution (in the spirit of entropy solutions) for potential MFG master equations in the presence of non-degenerate idiosyncratic noise.
 It has been pointed out in \cite{GraMes22} that weak solutions in entropy sense (although different from the ones in \cite{CecDel}) might in general not select MFG Nash equilibria of the underlying game.
 In the very recent work \cite{MouZhang23} a partial order has been proposed on the set of Nash equilibria arising in a class of non-potential MFGs.
 The value functions corresponding to the minimal and maximal Nash equilibria are proved to satisfy the master equation in a certain weak sense.
 In particular, when these two value functions coincide, this becomes the unique solution to the master equation.

 As discussed above, the Lasry--Lions monotonicity condition on the data without the presence of a non-degenerate idiosyncratic noise in general cannot guarantee the uniqueness of solutions to the MFG system (see the discussion in \cite{GraMes22b}) and so, the existence of a classical solution to the corresponding master equation.
-In the lack of non-degenerate idiosyncratic noise, the literature discusses two important classes of examples: purely deterministic problems and problems driven by a common noise.
+In the lack of non-degenerate idiosyncratic noise, the literature discusses two important classes of examples: purely deterministic problems and problems driven only by a common noise.
 In the case of deterministic Lasry--Lions monotone MFG systems, \cite[Theorem 1.8]{CarPor20} presents a uniqueness result under the additional assumption that the measure component is essentially bounded.
-MFG systems and master equations driven by common noise only or in presence of common noise and degenerate idiosyncratic noise have been recently investigated in the series of interesting works \cite{CarSou22-sima,CarSou22-aap,CarSeeSou23}.
-In such cases, a notion of weak solution for the master equation is obtained in the spirit of monotone solutions proposed in \cite{Ber}.
+MFG systems and master equations driven by common noise only have been recently investigated in the series of interesting works.
+We refer the reader to \cite{CarSou22-sima,CarSou22-aap}.
+Further progress in this direction was achieved in \cite{CarSeeSou23}, where the authors consider common noise and degenerate idiosyncratic noise.
+In \cite{CarSou22-sima}, a notion of weak solution for the master equation is obtained in the spirit of monotone solutions proposed in \cite{Ber}.
 The study of MFG with common noise goes back to the works \cite{Ahu,CarDelLac}.
 Interestingly, already in these early works it has been discussed that additional convexity properties of the value function can render a stronger notion of solutions to MFG with common noise (than the ones in \cite{CarSou22-aap,CarSeeSou23}).
 It is well-known now that the convexity of the value function in the state variable is strongly linked to the displacement monotonicity of the data (see \cite{TwoAuthor2022,FourAuthor, MesMou, GraMes22b}).